mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-revit.md

 Revit allows a user to create a series of custom parameters and apply them globally to selected categories.
 The *Element Properties* panel displays the project parameters attached to the selected element as well.

+To create a project parameter one must first define a parameter definition.
+This is a template that outlines a parameter's Name, DataType, Group and optionally an ID (Guid).
+The definition is used  then a Parameter may be added to the projects.
+Once added to the project, a Parameter instance will be attached to all the element instances, types or Globally to the project.
+Each Parameter instance can then store a unique value of a specific datatype.

+Shared Parameters are simply Project Parameter whos Parameter definitions can be transferred from one project to another thru a from a shared parameter file.
+This is so that multiple projects can contain common parameter definitions.
+It is important to note that it is only the definitions that are shared, not the values within the parameters themselves.

 ![]({{ "/static/images/guides/revit-params-projshared.png" | prepend: site.baseurl }})

 ### Global Parameters

 Global parameters are category-agnostic parameters that could be applied to a range of instance or type parameters across many different Revit categories.
+Many times these are used for project level data.

 ![]({{ "/static/images/guides/revit-params-global.png" | prepend: site.baseurl }})